consithe1/decom-led-simulation/README.md

 - `.decom` import verifications

 ## Known Issues
-- Updating the distance in mm doesn't actualise properly the LED display
+- Updating the distance in mm doesn't actualise properly the LED displays
+- "Clear All" button doesn't remove the referential line